Cathedral of Our Lady of the Angels: Events

 On September 3, 2011, the cathedral played host to a Votive Mass in honor of the Blessed Virgin Mary.
-The Mass marked the conclusion of the First Annual Grand Marian Procession organised by the Queen of Angels Foundation.
+The Mass marked the conclusion of the First Annual Grand Marian Procession organized by the Queen of Angels Foundation.

 The cathedral is a popular Catholic wedding venue on a year-round basis.

 The cathedral hosts occasional musical performances, including concerts by Libera.

-Every Wednesday afternoon, the cathedral holds an organ recital.
+On the first Wednesday of every month, the cathedral holds an organ recital at 1:00 in the afternoon.
 It is free and open to the public.